sonimegha123/visual_search_system/README.md

-# 🖼️ Visual Search Engine
+# 🖼️ Visual Search System
 A lightweight image search system that lets you find images using natural language queries.
 Built with CLIP, BLIP, FAISS, and FastAPI, and fully containerized with Docker.